SimonCzEdu/Future-Window---CI-Project---01/README.md

 ## Future Features

 * A new section "Products":
     * This would include product descriptions alongside the photos.
-Windows are not sold by model, so this would have to feature a description of a 'system' (i.e triple glazing) and an example of an installed window as well as a horizontal slice of a window frame.
+Windows are not sold by model, so this would have to feature a description of a 'system' (i.e. triple glazing) and an example of an installed window as well as a horizontal slice of a window frame.
 This would make it distinct from the gallery that is purely for visual impact.
 The gallery can feature fully installed windows rather than a technical representation of how it works.
 * Animations for the front page elements.
     * Purely for a more 'wow' effect and to make it look more dynamic.
-    * The idea is that after 'the explosion' plays out, sections slide in to take center stage on the [Home](index.html) page.
+    * The idea is that after 'the explosion' plays out, sections slide in to take center stage on the [Home](home.html) page.
 On the vertical view side sections slide in from left and right, and the middle one from the top.
 On horizontal it would be either lef>right; right>left; left>right or all in the same direction, but with different delays.
 * Actual file dump for the form linked up with a spreadsheet to sort potential customers and contact base.

 [Back to top](<#contents>)